IPL Hair Removal: Technology Guide & Treatment Results 2025

 IPL Treatment Process

-Skin analysis, hair assessment, and treatment planning
+Consultation (30 min): Skin analysis, hair assessment, and treatment planning.

-Shaving treatment area, skin cleansing, eye protection
+Preparation (15 min): Shaving treatment area, skin cleansing, eye protection.

-IPL device application with appropriate settings
+IPL Treatment (20-45 min): IPL device application with appropriate settings.

-Cooling gel, sun protection, and care instructions
+Aftercare (10 min): Cooling gel, sun protection, and care instructions.

 Best Candidates for IPL